coxjack/MechaCar_Statistical_Analysis/README.md

 1. The **vehicle length**, and **vehicle ground clearance** provide non-random amount of variance to the mpg values in the dataset -- the vehicle length and vehicle ground clearance have a significant impact on miles per gallon on the MechaCar prototype.

-2. The p-Value, ```p-Value: 5.35e-11```, is much smaller than the assumed significance level of 0.05%.
+2. The p-Value, 5.35e-11, is much smaller than the assumed significance level of 0.05%.
 This indicates there is sufficient evidence to reject our null hypothesis, also indicating that the slope is not zero.

 3. This linear model has an r-squared value of 0.7149, meaning that approximately 71% of all mpg predictions will be determined by this linear model.
 Using this figure we can say that this regression model does predict mpg of MechaCar prototypes effectively.